clayrobbins/SlowDAO/index.md

 ---
 layout: narrow
-title: "Creator Capital Association"
+title: "Creator Fund"
 highlight: "Professional Capital for Creators"
 ---

-<h4 style="font-size: 22px">THE CREATOR CAPITAL ASSOCIATION</h4>
+<h4 style="font-size: 22px">THE CREATOR FUND</h4>

 Supporting modern creators with professional seed capital to grow their communities and fulfill their potential.

 *The most valuable brands of the future are going to be people rather than companies.
-However, in order to get to a future a few key things need to change about how creator brands are built, financed and valued. [more on our thesis](http://creator.slow.co/thesis)*
+However, in order to get to a future a few key things need to change about how creator brands are built, financed and valued. [more on our thesis](https://creatorfund.co/thesis)*

 <hr>